-Although some of the biggest advertising trends today evolved out of the practice (think email and pay-per-click), performance marketing has kept a relatively low profile — until now.
+Although some of the biggest advertising trends today evolved out of the practice (think email and pay-per-click), performance-based marketing has kept a relatively low profile — until now.

 With more consumers shopping online for even the most basic necessities, e-commerce has become a focus for Nestlé, which is why its digital chief says the brand will use performance marketing to enhance its e-commerce initiatives.

-Performance marketing campaigns are highly targeted and the marketing fee is paid only after a consumer takes an action through a click or purchase, providing retailers with real-time data that helps them drive ROI.
+Performance-based marketing campaigns are highly targeted, with the actual marketing fee only getting paid after a consumer takes a predetermined action, be that a click or purchase, providing retailers with real-time data that helps them drive ROI.

 Who Should I Hire?

-Make sure the agency assigns a carefully assembled senior lead team, not junior account staff, to oversee your campaigns.
+Make sure the agency assigns a carefully assembled senior-led team, not junior account staff, to oversee your campaigns.

 2. A low client-to-manager ratio: Experience isn’t always enough to ensure success.
 You also need an agency with enough resources to provide high-touch service and strategy.
-Look for one with a low client-to-manager ratio — ideally, no greater than 1:3.
+Look for one with a low client-to-manager ratio.

 3. A focus on strategy and thoughtful planning: Successful agencies provide effective insight and high-level service over the long term and day-to-day campaign management.
 Such agencies take a top-down approach to achieve your brand and marketing goals and are proactive in looking for issues and opportunities before they arise rather simply responding to client requests.